 - Where statutory permission exists (e.g. Section 251 of the NHS Act 2006) , we may share data with National Registries

 - To evaluate the clinical performance of the quality of healthcare provided to you through clinical audits

 - Management of untoward or adverse incidents to ensure that they do not happen again

 - Communicate with your insurer (where applicable) about your treatment, its necessity and cost

-- To ensure effective information technology, governance support and to investigate and respond to concerns and complaints
+- To investigate and respond to concerns and complaints or to give feedback

 - In the event that medneo is subject to legal action or a claim, we will need to share information with our insurance company and legal advisors to manage and defend any claims

 - We are legally require to support organisations with regulatory functions, for example the CQC.
 Where appropriate, we will share information about you to evidence compliance or to report an adverse or unexpected incident